edatasheets/digital-datasheets/support-docs/README.md

 |package|component's package size and description|definitions.json#/package| |

 ####  3.10.7	 PowerFetProperties
+Power FETs are important components of swithing regulators.
+They can be integrated in the regulator or external to the regulator.
+The table below gives a description of the properties used to specify FETs in a digital datasheet.
 |Property|Description|JSON Data Type|Required?|
 |:----|:----|:----|:----|
 |ilimHSFET|maximum sustained current output current under which the high side FET will operate properly|definitions.json#/unit| |